masdeseiscaracteres/ugarit/data_science/tasks_and_methods.md

 - [JoSE (Joint Spherical Embedding)](https://github.com/yumeng5/Spherical-Text-Embedding)

 Short document embedding (paragraphs, phrases, tweets, etc.)
-- Latent Semantic Analysis
+- LSA (Latent Semantic Analysis): dimensionality reduction of the document-term matrix.
-- Word embedding combinations: use the average of all the word embeddings in a document
+- From word embeddings to short document embedding: use the average of all the word embeddings in a document possibly filtering out some words (for example, by part-of-speech category).
+A weighted average can also be used (for example, using TF-IDF coefficients).
-- Doc2Vec: it learns embeddings for both the document (paragraph, etc.) and words in the document
+- Doc2Vec: generalization of word2vec that learns embeddings for both the document (paragraph, etc.) and words in the document.

 Embeddings can be evaluated:
 - Extrinsically: based on the performance of another task using the embedding being evaluated